...

 Cold Runner Injection Mold

-The cold runner system delivers molten plastic into the injection molding cavity using unheated runners.
+The cold runner system delivers molten plastic into the cavity using unheated runners.
 Unlike a hot runner injection mold, the cold runner mold is exposed because the operator cuts it into the mold.
 You would need to make a new runner system for every molding cycle.
 Depending on the plate type of mold plate used, you may have the molded part, and runner system joined or separated upon ejection.

-However, mold runner injection molds produce lots of waste for each cycle.
+However, mold runner molds produce lots of waste for each cycle.
 Most manufacturers often dispose of the runners after use.
 Although some manufacturing companies find ways to regrind and reprocess these runners for repeated use, doing this lengthens the entire manufacturing process.
 Regrinding the runners also often alters its physical properties, affecting the end product.
 As a result, there may be variations from the original design.

 Insulated Runner Molds